 To create the success of local high-tech production in meeting 95 per cent local demand, India imported over \$13 billion components, mostly from China.
 In this high-tech adventure, India's value addition is barely 17 per cent, mostly through labour.
 One of the key factors underpinning India's success is the duty differential between imported and India-made handsets, which used to be 11.5 per cent in 2017, making local manufacturing cheaper.
 Unfortunately, in creating this success, India's local brands have lost their market share to Chinese makers.
 Xiaomi captured the top spot in Q2 2019 with a 28 per cent share.
 Its shipments grew 6 per cent YoY (year on year) driven by product portfolio expansion.
 Among the top five, four are Chinese makers, and South Korea's Samsung is the other one.
 Chinese makers are offering handsets, which are more appealing to Indian customers than handsets being offered by local brands like Micromax.
 Over the last decade, not only Huawei, but all major Chinese brands like Xiaomi, Oppo or Vivo focused on ideas (patents) of the redesign of handsets, making them more appealing, and less costly to produce.
-As a result, Chinese makers are losing market share by replicating commodity designs.
+As a result, Chinese makers are succeeding in making a profit out of ideas of the redesign, while local Indian brands are losing market share by replicating commodity designs.